pmatulis/maas-one/README.md

     charm pull openstack-base
     git clone https://github.com/pmatulis/maas-one

-The `uvt-simplestreams-libvirt` command provides the release to use for the MAAS server itself.
+The `uvt-simplestreams-libvirt` command provides the release for the MAAS host itself.

 ## Set up the environment